tonyOP1985/chart-creator/README.md

 # chart-creator
-Proof of concept app to see how Vuetify can be leveraged to be create a lead sheet app.
+Proof of concept app to see how Vuetify can be leveraged to create a lead sheet app.